-Buyers of Maine real estate have entered the spring market in force, leading to double-digit sales gains during the month of March.
-Maine Listings today reported a 12.63 percent increase in single-family existing home sales compared to one year ago.
-The statewide median sales price (MSP) dipped 4.71 percent to $162,000.
+SOUTH PORTLAND (July 22, 2014)—Increased inventory and low interest rates fueled Maine’s home sales in June.
+According to Maine Listings, REALTORS report 1,513 single-family existing home sales last month—a rise of 14.02 percent compared to one year ago.
+The June median sales price (MSP) increased 0.54 percent to $185,000.
 The MSP indicates that half of the homes were sold for more and half sold for less.

 Below are two charts showing statistics for Maine and its 16 counties.
-The first chart lists statistics for the month of March only, statewide.
-The second chart compares the number of existing, single-family homes sold (units) and volume (MSP) during the “rolling quarter” months of January through March of 2013 and 2014.
+The first chart lists statistics for the month of June only, statewide.
+The second chart compares the number of existing, single-family homes sold (units) and volume (MSP) during the “rolling quarter” months of April, May and June of 2013 and 2014.